Sohi2795/petclinic/readme.md

  ## Resolved Two Bugs in the existing project
-    1. Once pet is added to the owner, then if the tries to change the details of the owner it will overwrite the existing pet owner id to null.
+    1. Once pet is added to the owner, then if tries to change the details of the owner it will overwrite the existing pet owner id to null.
+So once sucessfull update of owner details the pet won't be visible to the owner
     2. Unable to update pet details